 For enjoying art with children in general, I also included a page of art sources that I’ve found particularly good:

 For younger children, I highly recommend the Mini-Master series by Julie Merberg and Suzanne Bober.
 Also, the Touch The Art series by Julie Appel and Amy Guglielmo.

 For both younger and older children, the Come Look With Me series by Gladys S. Blizzard is excellent.

 You may download it below for personal use in your own homeschool (Ambleside Online, another Charlotte Mason curriculum, or otherwise).
-All of the prints are included in the Picture Study Aid file, so need to download a separate file for that (unless you want the aritst/title/date information printed below the pieces, then you will also want to download the six artworks file below).
 If you have any feedback or suggestions, please fill out this form!